A form of chemotherapy used to treat breast cancer has been linked to cases of alopecia, or permanent hair loss.

 While the product labels have changed several times, the first time the Taxotere label mentioned the possibility of permanent hair loss was in January 2016.
 It was then that the FDA acknowledged reports of baldness and permanent hair loss in patients who were treated with Taxotere.
 Taxotere in both Canada and Europe contained warning labels explaining the possibility of permanent hair loss long before the warning label was issued in the U.S.

 While the incidence rate of permanent hair loss from people taking Taxotere is around 10%, many believe this number may be largely underreported, especially by men.
 Sanofi-Aventis is a multi-billion dollar pharmaceutical company that should be held accountable for the permanent damage it has inflicted on patients with cancer.
+Temporary hair loss during or after chemotherapy is typical, however, permanent hair loss is not.
 If you continue to experience a lack of hair growth after chemotherapy, call The Ruth Law Team for a free and immediate case evaluation.
 It is important to note the time to pursue a claim is limited, so contact our products liability attorneys today at 1-888-783-8378.